On this pursuit to “cook around the world,” we’ve come into our fair share of fairly confounding ingredients.

 About the Recipe

-For a true laap dish, there are several distinct components you need to have: your meat, padek (or an equivalent fish sauce), kheung laap, and khao khoua.
+For a true laap dish, there are several distinct components you need to have: your meat, padek (or an equivalent fish sauce (on Amazon)), kheung laap, and khao khoua.
 Don’t worry… we’ll cover all these terms here.

 First, you need to have some meat available to mince.
 Depending on the meat, you might see a dish called “laap X” or “laap Y.” In our case, since we’ll be using pork or muu, so our dish happens to be laap muu.
 The dish name helps as a straightforward indicator to let you know what exactly to expect.